-Bakuman does not have a legendary epic hero like Himura Kenshin or a following as huge as Shingeki no Kyojin, but this manga is made by the same creator of one of my all time favorites, Death Note.
+Bakuman does not have a legendary epic hero like Himura Kenshin or a following as huge as Shingeki no Kyojin, but this manga is made by the creators of the famous Death Note.

 In a world where people live to work instead of work to live, Bakuman serves as a reminder for one to acknowledge and realize his/her passion.
 Moritaka Mashiro (Saiko) is an ordinary student student who doesn’t dream of becoming big someday.
 He just goes with the flow, following the routine of society.
 He just wants to graduate and do whatever desk job he ends up with in the future.
 His life changes when Akito Takagi (Shujin) urges him to create manga together.
 Fueled by his promise with a long time crush Azuki Miho, as well as the memory of his favorite uncle and famous mangaka Kawaguchi Taro; Saiko agrees to draw Shujin’s storyline.